ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   const user = await userServiceInstance.getMyUser('12346');
   ```

-  The amount of dependencies that a service can have is infinite, and refactor every instantiation for service in all the codebase
-  every time you add a new one is boring.
+  The amount of dependencies a service can have is infinite, and refactor every instantiation of it when you add a new one is a boring and error-pron task.

-  That's why dependency injection frameworks where created.
+  That's why dependency injection frameworks were created.

   The idea is you declare your dependencies in the class, and when you need an instance of that class, you just call the 'Service Locator'.

   Let's see an example using [typedi](https://www.npmjs.com/package/typedi)

   [You can read more on how to use typedi in the official documentation](https://www.github.com/typestack/typedi)